 1. All requests for RIAA Gold & Platinum Program certifications should be sent to firstname.lastname@example.org for approval with the following information filled out in the RIAA – Certification Request Excel (available to download here).
 All required information must be complete in the Excel for a certification request to be accepted by the RIAA.

-2. Since our process has recently changed, please familiarize yourself with the Glossary tab in the Excel document and reach out to email@example.com with any questions.
+2. Please familiarize yourself with the Glossary tab in the Excel document and reach out to email@example.com with any questions.

 3. Beginning with the Contact Info sheet, please fill out every field.
 The Requested By information is the point of contact during the certification process for any questions from either the RIAA or our auditors.
 If the Billing Contact and Requested By contact are the same person, please enter the information in both fields.
 Please note, only one invoice will be generated per request template.
 If you need multiple invoices for multiple artists, you will need to submit multiple Excel templates.